MaryamFatima16/Image-Encryption-Tool/README.md

 - **Key Range**: The key must be an integer between 0 and 255.
 - **File Format**: Encrypted images are saved as binary files (.bin).

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-For any issues or feature requests, please open an issue in the repository.

 ## License